 Norman G. Finkelstein received his doctorate in 1988 from the Department of Politics at Princeton University.

-Finkelstein is the author of nine books that have been translated into 50 foreign editions:
+Finkelstein is the author of ten books that have been translated into 50 foreign editions:

 Old Wine, Broken Bottle: ARI SHAVIT’S PROMISED LAND (OR Books: 2014);